eimrine/ZhekaMQ/README.md

 #Zheka's first rule
 if you are programming C or Fortran, start from implementing Lisp 1.5 and go Lisp instead of C or Fortran.

-#Progress
+# Progress

 ->actually, i am here<-

 1. Having a Double-Linked List data structure with Deque algorithm set

-2. argc/argv API of zhekaMQ
+2. argc/argv API of zhekaMQ for pushing and popping values in MQ

-3. json datatype and utilz
+3. Support of json datatype

-4. Multiple chains in one list, alpha and beta
+4. Multiple chains in one deque, 2 (alpha and beta) by default

-5. MQ
+5. Releasing the MQ software

 6. License, proper Readme, and anything else for having chance this will be useful to anybody else.